-The Accountability Agent Recognition Criteria 10 (d) requires Accountability Agents to have a process for making publicly available statistics on the types of complaints and the outcomes of such complaints (see Annex D).
+For the PRP System, the Accountability Agent Recognition Criteria 10(d) requires Accountability Agents to have a process for making publicly available statistics on the types of PRP-related complaints and the outcomes of such complaints (see Annex D of the Accountability Agent Application for APEC Recognition for the PRP System).
 The JOP has confirmed that IMDA will collate and provide information on the number of complaints and outcomes of such complaints.
 IMDA has agreed to make use of the template in Annex D to annually send this information to APEC Member Economies as a condition of their recognition.